India pitches for a ratings upgrade with Fitch - source

-NEW DELHI India has pitched for a sovereign credit rating upgrade with Fitch Ratings, after announcing its budget last month, a senior finance ministry source said.
+NEW DELHI, March 12 India has pitched for a sovereign credit rating upgrade with Fitch Ratings, after announcing its federal budget last month, a senior finance ministry source said.

 "India has taken several measures in the budget to cut fiscal deficit and promote investments.
 The rating agencies should consider upgrading sovereign credit rating," the source told reporters after Indian officials met with Fitch executives on Thursday.